 - U.S. citizenship/eligibility for security clearance (required).

-– The program is seeking students with outstanding academic performance, demonstrated ability to work both independently and in a team setting, and those who have demonstrated the ability to succeed in conducting high-level research.
+- The program is seeking students with outstanding academic performance (with a minimum 3.0 GPA), demonstrated ability to work both independently and in a team setting, and those who have demonstrated the ability to succeed in conducting high-level research.

 RISE@APL: Providing Unrivaled Opportunities